degzrobotics/DerinCommander/CODE_OF_CONDUCT.md

-﻿# DiveCommander Code of Conduct
+﻿# DerinCommander Code of Conduct

-DiveCommander aims to enable easiliy accessible and cheaper underwater vehicle systems for the peaceful benefit of all.
+DerinCommander aims to enable easiliy accessible and cheaper underwater vehicle systems for the peaceful benefit of all.

 ## Our Team

-The DiveCommander team is made up of a diverse group of individuals from all over the world.
+The DerinCommander team is made up of a diverse group of individuals from all over the world.
 We are committed to creating a friendly and respectful place for learning, developing and contributing.
 All participants in our project and community are expected to show respect and courtesy to others.

 ## Our Pledge